b. Augsburg, Germany, 1939. Lives between Munich & Cape Town

 2014: The Trouble With Memory, Erdmann Contemporary, Cape Town.

 2013: Crossing the Divide, ErdmannContemporary, Cape Town, South Africa

 2008: Painful Earth, Gallery Momo, Johannesburg.

-2007: Artseasons, Franchhoek.
-(With Garth Erasmus & Roderick Sauls) Riempie Vasmaak, Erdmann Contemporary, Cape Town.
+2007: Riempie Vasmaak (with Garth Erasmus & Roderick Sauls), Erdmann Contemporary, Cape Town.

 1985: Art for Peace, Baxter Theatre Gallery (organised by End Conscription Campaign).